Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

 \emph{Introduction.}---Constituents of active matter, biological or synthetic, interact in complex ways \cite{gompper2020}.
-These interactions are realized through various mechanisms, for example, chemical activity in colloids and enzymes \cite{soto2014, sahaNJP_2019}, wake-mediated interactions in complex binary plasmas \cite{ivlev2015}, visual perception in bird flocks \cite{ballerini2008}, social communication in crowds of humans \cite{helbing1995, helbing2000, rio2018} and microswimmers \cite{Julien}, tensorial hydrodynamic interactions in active carpets \cite{uchida2010}, and programmable logic in robots \cite{fruchart2021}.
-Breaking the action-reaction symmetry leads to novel features that are absent in equilibrium \cite{ivlev2015,Loos2020}, including the possibility to engineer multifarious self-organization of building clocks in a choreographed manner \cite{osat2023}.
-Individuals in a chemically active mixture can assemble into self-propelling small molecules \cite{soto2014,Soto2015} or form large comet-like clusters \cite{Cohen2014,agudo-canalejo2019}.
-Non-reciprocal alignment interactions lead to a buckling instability of the ordered state in polar flocks \cite{dadhichi2020}, as well as a wide range of other novel features \cite{Gupta2022,Karmakar2022,Kneevi2022}.
+These interactions are realized through various mechanisms, for example, chemical activity in colloids and enzymes \cite{soto2014, saha2019}, wake-mediated interactions in complex binary plasmas \cite{ivlev2015}, visual perception in bird flocks \cite{ballerini2008}, social communication in crowds of humans \cite{helbing1995, helbing2000, rio2018} and microswimmers \cite{dinelli2022}, tensorial hydrodynamic interactions in active carpets \cite{uchida2010}, and programmable logic in robots \cite{fruchart2021}.
+Breaking the action-reaction symmetry leads to novel features that are absent in equilibrium \cite{ivlev2015,loos2020}, including the possibility to engineer multifarious self-organization of building clocks in a choreographed manner \cite{osat2023}.
+Individuals in a chemically active mixture can assemble into self-propelling small molecules \cite{soto2014,soto2015} or form large comet-like clusters \cite{cohen2014,agudo-canalejo2019}.
+Non-reciprocal alignment interactions lead to a buckling instability of the ordered state in polar flocks \cite{dadhichi2020}, as well as a wide range of other novel features \cite{gupta2022,dekarmakar2022,knezevic2022}.
 In the recently introduced non-reciprocal Cahn-Hilliard model (NRCH) \cite{saha2020,you2020,saha2022}, parity and time-reversal (PT) symmetries break spontaneously which leads to the formation of travelling density bands \cite{saha2020, you2020}, coarsening arrest \cite{frohoff-hulsmann2021, saha2020}, and localized states \cite{frohoff-hulsmann2021a}.
 A variant of the NRCH model with nonlinear non-reciprocal interactions exhibits chaotic steady states where PT symmetry is restored locally in fluctuating domains \cite{saha2022}.
 Although the NRCH model was introduced phenomenologically \cite{saha2020, you2020}, it has been highlighted recently that it is possible to derive it as a universal amplitude equation that emerge from a conserved-Hopf instability, occurring in systems with two conservation laws \cite{frohoff-hulsmann2023}.
+Moreover, it has been derived using systematic coarse-graining of a microscopic model of phoretic active colloids \cite{tucci2024}.